Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

-\textbf{Training.} All models train with $N=32$ parallel environments.
-A model will begin performing gradient updates after 10,000 data points are in the replay buffer.
+In JaxMaze, all models use $N=32$ parallel environments.
+In Craftax, model-free methods (Q-learning, USFA, HER) use $N=128$ parallel environments, while model-based methods (Dyna, Multitask Preplay) use $N=32$ parallel environments.
+Models begin performing gradient updates after 10,000 data points are in the replay buffer.
 Model-free methods update every $160$ environment steps across both domains.
-Dyna and Multitask Preplay update every $160$ environment steps in Jaxmaze and every $32$ steps in Craftax.
-We tried to update model-free methods more frequently in Craftax but found this lead to degraded performance.
-All models select actions with an $\epsilon$-greedy exploration where $\epsilon$ values are distributed logarithmically between $0.05$ and $0.9$ using base $0.1$.
-This logarithmic spacing means more values cluster toward the lower end of the range but stay within the range of $[.1, .9]$.
-Each environment has its own unique epsilon value that is kept constant throughout training.
+Dyna and Multitask Preplay update every $160$ environment steps in JaxMaze and every $32$ steps in Craftax; we tried updating model-free methods more frequently in Craftax but found this led to degraded performance.
+All models select actions with $\epsilon$-greedy exploration, where each parallel environment is assigned its own $\epsilon$ that is held constant throughout training.
+In JaxMaze, $\epsilon$ values take the form $0.1^{x}$ with $x$ linearly spaced on $[1, 3]$, placing $\epsilon$ in $[10^{-3}, 10^{-1}]$ with a bias toward the low end.
+In Craftax, longer episodes required wider exploration, so $\epsilon$ values take the form $0.1^{x}$ with $x$ linearly spaced on $[0.05, 0.9]$, placing $\epsilon$ in $[{\approx}0.13, {\approx}0.89]$.

 \textbf{Experience Replay.} We employ prioritized experience replay~\cite{schaul2015prioritized}, which samples training transitions based on their TD error magnitude rather than uniformly.
 This allows agents to learn high-error experiences more quickly.
 The importance sampling exponent (we use $0.6$) moderately corrects for the bias introduced by non-uniform sampling, while the maximum priority weight (we use $0.9$) prevents any single high-priority transition from dominating gradient updates.
 We use batch sizes with $N=32$ trajectories of length $T=40$ for both JaxMaze and Craftax.
 One difference is that we find longer trajectories of length $T=80$ improve performance of model-free methods in Craftax.